coleslaw-org/coleslaw/docs/hacking.md

 that are useful to the user.
 Example errors users have encountered:

 1. Loading of Content.
 If `read-content` fails to parse a file, we should tell the user what file failed and why.
+We also should probably enforce more constraints about metadata.
+E.g. Empty metadata is not allowed/meaningful.
+Trailing space after separator, etc.
 2. Custom themes that try to access non-existent properties of content do not currently error.
 They just wind up returning whitespace.
    When the theme compiles, we should alert the user to any obvious